 - upper (adj.)

 - c.1300, originally comparative of up (adj.).
 Similar formation in Middle Dutch upper, Dutch opper, Low German upper, Norwegian yppare.
-Upper hand "advantage" is late 15c., probably from wrestling.
+Upper hand "advantage" is late 15c., perhaps from wrestling (get the over-hand in the same sense is from early 14c.).
 Upperclassman is recorded from 1871.

 Upper crust is attested from mid-15c. in reference to the top crust of a loaf of bread, 1836 in reference to society.
 Upper middle class (adj.) is recorded from 1835.
 Upper ten thousand (1844) was common mid-19c. for "wealthier and more aristocratic part of a large community;" hence uppertendom.

 - upper (n.)